 (2) Veterinarians who receive, possess, use, transfer, own, or acquire radioactive material in the practice of veterinary medicine shall comply with the requirements of this section except for subsections (d), (dd) and (uuu) of this section.

-(3) An entity that is a "covered entity" as that term is defined in HIPAA (the Health Insurance Portability and Accountability Act of 1996, Title 45, Code of Federal Regulations, Parts 160 and 164) may be subject to privacy standards governing how information that identifies a patient can be used and disclosed.
+(3) An entity that is a "covered entity" as that term is defined in HIPAA (the Health Insurance Portability and Accountability Act of 1996, Title 45, Code of Federal Regulations(CFR), Parts 160 and 164) may be subject to privacy standards governing how information that identifies a patient can be used and disclosed.
 Failure to follow HIPAA requirements may result in the department making a referral of a potential violation to the United States Department of Health and Human Services.

+(4) In accordance with the requirements of the Texas Medical Board, Title 22, Texas Administrative Code (TAC), Chapter 160, medical licensees must use the services of a licensed medical physicist for activities falling within the medical physicist scope of practice as identified in 22 TAC §160.17 unless exempted under 22 TAC §160.5.

-§ (c) Definitions.
+(c) Definitions.
 The following words and terms when used in this section shall have the following meaning unless the context clearly indicates otherwise.

 (1) Address of use--The building or buildings that are identified on the license and where radioactive material may be prepared, received, used, or stored.